Ottonova Review: Private Health Insurance for Expats and Freelancers

 Have a specific question about your situation?
 Find out if Ottonova is the right fit for you with a free personal consultation over the phone - in English, for free.
 You get to pick the day and time - no extra commitment required.

 Not sure if this is the right fit for you?
 Speak with Feather Insurance about your options by clicking on this link and booking an appointment.
 Feather helps English-speaking expats organize and maintain all types of insurance.
 This includes both private and public health insurance options (including Ottonova), as well as public liability, household contents insurance, and more.

 As the saying goes, your health is your wealth, and there’s no room for miscommunication or cheap shortcuts when it comes to matters as important as your well-being.

-In this Ottonova review, we'll be explaining why Ottonova is your best choice for comprehensive German private health insurance.
+In this Ottonova review, we'll be explaining why Ottonova is one of the best choices for comprehensive German private health insurance.

 Skip to Section